tomas-sucena/2023-FEUP-FSI/labs/LOGBOOK8.md

 ### Task 2.3: Append a new SQL statement

 In the website, we attempted to run 2 statements with a SQL injection attack by attempting to log in into the website with the username `admin'; DROP TABLE credential; #`, which should have dropped the table credential, removing the data.

+> In SQL, `DROP` statements are used to delete tables from the database.

 However, this did not happen.
 Instead we were presented with an error message:

 ![](images/8-9.png)